Joe Morgan: Houston Colt .45s/Astros

 Morgan made his major league baseball debut on September 21, 1963.
-Despite going on to win multiple World Series and MVPs for the Reds, he said his debut for the Colt 45s was the highlight of his career.
+Despite going on to win multiple World Series and MVPs for the Reds, he said his debut for the Colt .45s was the highlight of his career.

-Early in his career, Morgan had trouble with his swing because he kept his back elbow down too low.
+Early in his career, Morgan struggled with his swing because he kept his back elbow down too low.
 Teammate Nellie Fox (also a stocky second baseman) suggested to Morgan that while at the plate he should flap his back arm like a chicken to keep his elbow up.
-Morgan followed the advice, and his flapping arm became Morgan's signature.
+Morgan followed the advice, and his flapping arm became his signature.

-Morgan played ten seasons for the Houston Astros, compiling 72 home runs and 219 stolen bases.
+Morgan played his first nine major league seasons for the Houston Astros, compiling 72 home runs and 219 stolen bases.
 He was named an All-Star twice during this period, in 1966 and 1970.
 On June 25, 1966, Morgan was struck on the kneecap by a line drive (hit by Lee Maye) during batting practice.
 The broken kneecap forced Morgan out of the lineup for 40 games, during which the Astros went 11–29 (for a .275 winning percentage).

 Although Morgan played with distinction for Houston, the Astros wanted more power in their lineup.
 Additionally, manager Harry Walker considered Morgan a troublemaker.
 As a result, they traded Morgan to the Cincinnati Reds as part of a blockbuster multi-player deal on November 29, 1971, announced at baseball's winter meetings.